 Look no further than the Chase Sapphire Preferred Card for the biggest bonus and increased earning opportunities in a few targeted spending categories.

-New cardmembers will earn a one-time $600 cash bonus after spending $4,000 on purchases within the first three months from account opening.
+New cardmembers will earn a one-time 80,000 point bonus after spending $4,000 on purchases within the first three months from account opening.
+Cardmembers can redeem points for a statement credit, check, or direct deposit with a value of 1 cent per point making the 80,000 Ultimate Rewards point bonus worth $800.
 Note that this excellent card has a $95 annual fee, though.

-You will earn 2% for travel and dining out, but given the unprecedented situation we find ourselves, this might not be a useful bonus category.
+You will earn 2% for travel and dining out, but given the unprecedented situation we find ourselves in, this might not be a useful bonus category.
 That said, you'll receive 1% cash back on your spend, and here are some responsible ways to meet the $4,000 minimum spend.

 Here's how to meet the $4,000 minimum spend in responsible ways: